Hooked on Phonics: History

-Hooked on Phonics was developed in the 1980s, with the original Learn to Read product released by Gateway Educational Products in 1987.
+Hooked on Phonics was developed in the 1980s, with the original Learn to Read product released by Gateway Educational Products & HMS Group in 1987.
 The company's success was largely driven by significant advertising, leading to sales exceeding $100 million annually.
 The product's catchphrase, "Hooked on Phonics worked for me!", and the memorable telephone number "1-800-ABCDEFG" became widely recognized during the mid-1990s.

 In 1994, the company was featured on Dateline NBC, with an official from the Federal Trade Commission (FTC) accusing it of "deceptive advertising."
 Gateway Educational Products and the FTC reached a settlement, with the company agreeing to adhere to advertising guidelines and disclose all research data and consumer complaints.
 Despite the settlement, negative media coverage led to a significant decline in sales, resulting in the company's bankruptcy.
+In 1996, Gateway Educational Products, Ltd. was renamed to Gateway Worldwide, and in 1998, Gateway Worldwide was renamed to Gateway Learning Corporation, and the flagship Learn to Read product was extensively redesigned, including new games called Word Play, and Pile Up, and HOP Books, HOP Companion Books, and HOP Chapter Books, My Reading Adventure posters, and stories from workbooks 1–5, Word Play cards, Helper Word Cards, Helper Word Latters from workbooks 1–4, and stories from Helper Words that they learned from workbooks 1–4, cassettes are was extensively re-recorded, workbooks and flash cards are extensively redesigned for parents and children, later in 2005, they incorporating CD's digitally recording the same Learn to Read product.
 In 2001, the company introduced the "Hooked on School Success" program, which included test-taking strategies and study skills.
-That same year, a partnership with KinderCare Learning Centers was established to use Hooked on Phonics materials in KinderCare's private childcare facilities.
+That same year, a partnership with KinderCare Learning Centers was established to use Hooked on Phonics materials in KinderCare's private childcare facilities, and Helper Word Deluxe Cards are designed for Level 5.